 Credit risk arises from the lending of surplus cash funds to banks, building societies and other local authorities as well as credit exposures to the Council's customers.
 It is the policy of the Council to place deposits only with a limited number of high quality banks and building societies whose credit rating is independently assessed as sufficiently secure by the Council's treasury advisers and to restrict lending to a prudent maximum amount for each institution.
 The Council is currently using highly rated institutions and high security money market funds.
-The Council has a policy of limiting deposits with individual institutions to a maximum of £20 million.
+The Council limits the value and duration of deposits with individual institutions dependent on banding derived from modelling combining credit ratings, credit watches and credit outlooks and overlaid with Credit Default Swap (CDS) spreads, as set out in the Treasury Management strategy.